killmenot/ewd-hello-world-service/README.md

 # EWD Hello World service

-EWD Mock is Hello Worlds service module for QEWD that is used in testing purposes.
+EWD Hello World service is demo module for QEWD that is used in testing purposes.

 ## License